The Platform Management section includes topics covering maintaining and optimizing your Sugar instance's on-site platform.

 When considering changes to your on-site deployment, you may need to determine which type of database your instance uses.

-Customers using Sugar's On-Demand environment may request backups of their instance's files and data for various reasons such as local sandbox development, in-depth analytics, data auditing, etc. Sugar Support can schedule and provide backups on a one-time or recurring basis, based on your organization's need.
-For some On-Demand customers, backup files are available to access and download via the Backups module in Sugar.
+Customers with instances hosted on Sugar's cloud environment may request backups of their instance's files and data for various reasons such as local sandbox development, in-depth analytics, data auditing, etc. Sugar Support can schedule and provide backups on a one-time or recurring basis, based on your organization's need.
+For some Sugar cloud customers, backup files are available to access and download via the Backups module in Sugar.
 This article covers how to download your instance's backups via the Backups module.

 When running Sugar on-site, it is important to optimize your server to get the best performance possible.
 In this article we will show you a couple of performance-optimizing options, primarily PHP caching.
 PHP caching is used in combination with PHP and the web server to build and store dynamic information.
 This allows for PHP to operate more efficiently.
 For more information, please refer to the PHP Caching documentation in the Performance pages of the Developer Guide specific to your Sugar version.

-This article will go through the process of migrating an On-Demand instance of Sugar to an on-site environment.
+This article will go through the process of migrating an instance on Sugar's cloud service to an on-site environment.

 When locking down file and folder permissions, it can be helpful to move Sugar log files to their own folder.
 Sugar, by default, writes log files to the root directory; it also rotates log files when they reach a certain size (10 MB).
 For this to function properly Sugar needs permission to create and modify files in the root folder.
 Some system administrators may not want to allow create and modify permissions on the root folder.